-The TRPD would like to express public gratitude to several local retailers for their efforts in reducing underage drinking in Travelers Rest.
+The TRPD would like to express public gratitude to local retailers for their efforts in reducing underage alcohol use in Travelers Rest.

 Please congratulate these businesses in their diligence in ensuring that our youth do not have easy access to alcohol in Travelers Rest.